awslabs/kinesis-aggregation/python/README.md

 }
 ```

-To get started, include the `aws_kpl_agg` module:
+To get started, import the `aws_kpl_agg` module:

 `import aws_kpl_agg`

 Next, when you receive a Kinesis Record in your consumer application, you will extract the User Records using the deaggregation methods available in the `aws_kpl_agg` module.

-**IMPORTANT**: The deaggregation methods available in the `aws_kpl_agg` module expect input records in the same dictionary-based format they are normally received from AWS Lambda.
+**IMPORTANT**: The deaggregation methods available in the `aws_kpl_agg` module expect input records in the same dictionary-based format that they are normally received in from AWS Lambda.
 See the [Programming Model for Authoring Lambda Functions in Python](https://docs.aws.amazon.com/lambda/latest/dg/python-programming-model.html) section of the AWS documentation for more details.

 #### Bulk Conversion